 Transfer credit may be used to satisfy requirements for majors, minors, and certificates of curricular study only with the consent of the respective department or program chair as indicated on the pre-approval form.
 Departments and Programs may choose to limit the number of transfer courses that apply to each major, minor, or certificate of curricular study.

-Beginning in Advent 2018, students may satisfy up to two general education requirements through coursework taken as part of a Sewanee-taught or Sewanee-approved study abroad/study-away program.
+Students may satisfy up to two general education requirements through coursework taken as part of a Sewanee-taught or Sewanee-approved study abroad/study-away program.
 Continuing students may not use any other transfer courses to satisfy general education requirements.

 Course Pre-Approval – Students are strongly encouraged to complete and file this form with the Office of the University Registrar prior to beginning off-campus courses.
 Unless off-campus courses are pre-approved, acceptance of credits in transfer is not guaranteed.
 Students are encouraged to seek pre-approval not only for the courses they hope to take but also for several alternatives.

 Maximum hours in a Single Subject – Of the 32 full courses (128 semester hours) presented for a bachelor’s degree, no more than 13 full courses (52 semester hours) may be presented in any single subject.
-Students and advisors should plan carefully to ensure that any off-campus courses in addition to those taken at Sewanee will not exceed that limit.
+Students and advisors should plan carefully to ensure that off-campus courses in addition to those taken at Sewanee will not exceed that limit.

 Evaluation of Transfer Credit – After receipt of the final transcript, The Office of the University Registrar will evaluate the transcript and award credit in accord with college and university policies.
 Transfer work will be reviewed on a course-by-course basis to determine comparability to courses offered in the College of Arts and Sciences and applicability toward the liberal arts curriculum at the University of the South.
 The student may be asked to provide additional course materials to assist in determining the disposition of transfer credit.
 Therefore, students are encouraged to keep course syllabi, tests, papers, etc. until the Office of the University Registrar has completed its evaluation.